PeteAdamBialecki/PeteAdamBialecki.github.io/express-projects/rest-api/api-notes.md

 Run the Mongo shell while the Mongo daemon is running in the first terminal.
 Type the following command in another terminal window.
 This will run the Mongo shell which is an application to access data in MongoDB.

         mongo

-To exit the Mongo shell run quit()

-To stop the Mongo daemon hit ctrl-c

 Install nodemon